 Will I get to perform in a show if I’m a freshman?

 Unlike many university programs, freshmen are often cast in the mainstage shows, and there are plenty of crewing positions available – even in your first year!
 There is no delineation of their year as directors look for a good cast and the right people for the right roles.
 There are also several student directed shows per year that open up more performance opportunities.

 Can I get to be in a film as a freshman?

 There are over 60 student films made each year.
 In September there is a Hollywood Mixer that allows you to meet the student directors and producers who are making films which is a great way to get started.
 Audition announcements will be on the board in the Miller Center.

 I’ve always wanted to direct a show.
 Can I do that?

 Take the Fundamentals of Directing class and then students are welcome to present a proposal for a student directed show.
 Directors get a crew and set up rehearsal process through performance.
 This can be done for credit as a directed study or independent study.

 Can I take Screenwriting courses as well?

 Absolutely.
 It’s a course option, though not a requirement.

 Helping your child look for the right kind of school is not easy.
 Many large schools offer a good program to help develop a student’s acting process.
 What’s great about Asbury is in addition to good training, classes are kept small allowing personalized attention to each student’s artistic growth.
-As a Christian liberal arts university, the TCP program comes from a Christian worldview and faculty are here to teach, but are also helpful and encouraging of students in their life journey.
+As a Christian liberal arts university, the Theatre faculty are here to teach, but are also helpful and encouraging of students in their life journey.
 You’re not a number here, but part of a supportive community.